-- Peer mediation

-- College Council work

 - Circle of Friends

 - Circle Time

 - Tutor Time buddying system

 - Cooperative approaches to group work

 - Improving mechanisms for reporting bullying

 - Anti Bullying Ambassadors.

 Managing Bullying-related incidents

 If bullying is reported to/seen by an adult within the College it will be taken seriously.
 The suspected victim, suspected bully and any witnesses will be spoken to in a non-threatening way.
 Help, support and guidance will be given as is appropriate to both the victims and the bullies.